trackitward/.github/profile/README.md

 This page includes all the information of the unit submission including student name, course code, section number, unit number, and last date of submission (note: last submission date is not shown for this example as no other units were submitted).

 The number on the right is the submission number which should be given to the subject teacher.

+The submission number expires in 2 minutes and every code is unique and random for security reasons.

 ---